 If you’re interested in learning to play the electric guitar, you’ll find that there’s a lot to consider.
 For most people, it’s a bit overwhelming at first.
-Once you’ve decided which electric guitar you’re going to purchase and use to learn to play, you also need to decide which amplifier, or amp, you’re going to get.
-While it may not seem as exciting or important as the guitar itself, the amp you choose is important.
-Purchasing an amplifier for your guitar is an important decision because your amp will determine a lot about the sound you’re going to be able to produce.
-With all that in mind, we thought it’d be helpful to run through some of the basics of choosing an amp to use as you learn and play the electric guitar.
+Once you’ve decided which electric guitar you’re going to purchase, you need to decide what kind of amp you’re going to get.
+While it may not seem as exciting as the guitar itself, the amp you choose is important.
+Purchasing an amplifier for your guitar will determine a lot about the sound you’re going to be able to produce.
+If you’ve found yourself wondering “What size electric guitar amp do I need?”, we thought it’d be helpful to run through some of the basics for choosing an amp.
+Let’s get started!

-Often, when people decide that they want to learn to play the electric guitar, they’ll purchase a beginner or starter guitar kit.
-These kits typically include a basic, straightforward electric guitar, a cord, and a small amp.
-When you’re just starting to learn to play, the amps that come with these kits are probably of sufficient enough quality to meet your needs.
-However, after you’ve been learning, practicing, and playing for a while, it might be a good idea for you to consider upgrading from that starter amp so something that’s higher quality.
+These kits typically include a basic electric guitar, a cord, and a small amp.
+When you’re just out, the amps that come with these kits are probablygood enough to meet your needs.
+Once you’ve been playing for a while, it might be a good idea to consider upgrading from that starter amp to something that’s higher quality.

 Once you’ve decided it’s the right time to upgrade, you have to decide which amp is best for you.
 There are several things to take into consideration before making this decision.
 Are you interested in playing in a band?
 If so, you’ll want an amp with the power to compete with the other instruments in the group.
 If you’ve gotten good enough that you’re ready to start playing shows, you’ll want an amp that’s both portable and high quality.
 You may also be considering buying multiple amps for different situations.
 Many electric guitar players use practice amps, which are portable and produce a good quality sound when played at lower volumes.

 Finally, if you’re interested in recording your music in a studio, you’ll want a small, low-wattage amp.
-If you think any or all of the aforementioned situations apply to you, you should know that it’s highly unlikely that you’ll find a single amp which can accomplish all of those goals well.
-So, if you are interested in different amps for different situations, you should understand the differences between the different types.
+If you think any or all of the aforementioned situations apply to you, you should know that it’s highly unlikely that you’ll find a single amp which can accomplish all of those things.
+If you are interested in different amps for different situations, you should understand the differences between the different types.

 Combo Amp or Head and Cabinet?